Claiming compensation for sex abuse in children’s homes

 There has been extensive coverage in the media regarding historic sexual abuse in children’s homes throughout the UK.
 In North Wales Operation Pallial was set up by the National Crime Agency to look into allegations.
 One of the children’s homes involved is Bryn Estyn, near Wrexham in North Wales, where instances of serious abuse have been reported.
-Rachel Thain, a member of our abuse team, has extensive experience of dealing with these cases.
-She has achieved a number of successful results for several men who suffered abuse during their time at Bryn Estyn.
+Our abuse team, has extensive experience of dealing with these cases and have achieved a number of successful results for several men who suffered abuse during their time at Bryn Estyn.
 One such claim has recently been resolved with a compensation package having been negotiated after we fought his case on a No Win – No Fee basis.

 The details of the case were quite typical of this type of claim and bore a great deal of similarity to other cases involving sex abuse in children’s homes that we have dealt with.
 After getting into trouble with the Police as a young boy, our client was sent to Bryn Estyn.
 It was hoped the strict routine and residential setting would support his development and ensure he did not engage in criminal activity as an adult.
 However, our client was seriously let down by the system.
 Rather than receiving help and support at the home he suffered sexual abuse at the hands of the very staff who were employed to look after him.
 During his time in Bryn Estyn, the client was sexually assaulted by Peter Howarth and Stephen Norris.
 The former deputy head of the school, Peter Howarth, was imprisoned in the 1990s for sexually abusing a number of boys in his care at Bryn Estyn.
 Stephen Norris regularly sexually assaulted the our client as he lay in bed at night.